The table below shows the different tuition fees for 2019-2020 with the requirements that must be met.

 If you register during the academic year, you can no longer opt for a one-off direct debit.
 You can still participate in (the remainder of) the collection in installments.
 The tuition fee amount will then be divided over the outstanding debt collection installments.

-For the 2018-2019 academic year, you can arrange the tuition fee authorization via Studielink from 28 June 2018.
+For the 2019-2020 academic year, you can arrange the tuition fee authorization via Studielink from the second half of June 2019.
 You will receive an email from StudieLink with more information and instructions.

 By signing the account holder declares to be in agreement with the conditions that apply to the authorization of the collection of tuition fees.
 The authorization must also be signed by you if you are not the account holder.